Maatrika-P/Container-Liquid-Level-Detection/README.md

-# Container Liquid Level Detection :beaker:
+# Container Liquid Level Detection 🧪

 This repository contains code for detecting and analyzing liquid levels in containers.
 The goal is to identify variations and errors in the liquid levels and determine if a bottle is accepted or rejected based on being underfilled or overfilled. :heavy_check_mark: